richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

    C. `Create-AzSqlDB`
    D. `New-SqlDatabase`

-6. In Azure Cloud Shell, which module is pre-installed for managing Azure resources?
+6. In Azure Cloud Shell, which module is pre‑installed for managing Azure resources?
    A. `Az`
    B. `SqlServer`
    C. `AzureRM`